 References

 - ^ “Apple Devices – Free download and install on Windows”.
 Microsoft Store.
+Archived from the original on December 16, 2023.
 Retrieved July 8, 2025.

 - ^ Whitney, Lance (February 8, 2024).
 “Goodbye, iTunes: Apple officially releases replacement media apps for Windows”.
 ZDNET.